 The true Dopp kit meaning took shape during World War II, as more service members ditched their flimsy roll kits and opted for a "no-roll flat case" instead.

-Charles Doppelt invariably had a hand in this new development by designing the leather toilet case that "opens wide ... closes snug and flat, taking up little space in your luggage," according to one vintage ad.
+Charles Doppelt invariably had a hand in this new development by designing the leather toilet case that "opens wide ... closes snug and flat, taking up little space in your luggage," to quote a vintage ad.

 But calling it a toilet case was too crass for the masses, so many started calling it a Dopp kit, period.

 Over time, it grew in popularity thanks to its lightweight and water-resistant construction, making it a go-to accessory for any traveler.
-By the 1950s and 60s, American civilians started using it to store cosmetics, shaving essentials, and other personal hygiene items.
+By the '50s and '60s, Americans started using it to store cosmetics, shaving essentials, and other personal hygiene items.